kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-06-using-sleep-full-potential.md

 ---
 title: "Sleep & Discipline"
-slug: "using-sleep-full-potential"
+slug: using-sleep-full-potential
-date: "2018-01-07T02:33:00.000Z"
+date: 2018-01-07T02:33:00.000Z
-tags: ["Discipline Equals Freedom","Jocko Willink","Books","Health","Sleep"]
 draft: false
 template: "post"
+description: >-
-description: "Sleep can be elusive.
+  Sleep can be elusive.
 It can be frustrating.
 It can be restless.
 It can be tiring.
 But sleep can also be fruitful and it can re-energize.
 Everyone needs to sleep.

-I'm going to be frank with you: I am..."
+category: Books
+tags:
+  - Discipline Equals Freedom
+  - Jocko Willink
+  - Books
+  - Health
+  - Sleep

 ---

 Sleep can be elusive.
 It can be frustrating.
 It can be restless.
 It can be tiring.
 But sleep can also be fruitful and it can re-energize.
 Everyone needs to sleep.